 Crafting Homemade Christmas Candles

-Homemade Christmas candles only require a few ingredients – soy wax or other type of wax you choose, a length of wick for each jar, a Mason jar or votive candle holders, and fragrance.
+Homemade Christmas candles only require a few ingredients – soy wax or another type of wax you choose, a length of wick for each jar, a Mason jar or votive candle holders, and fragrance.
 When the DIY holiday candles have completely cooled, you can decorate the jar with fancy ribbon, herb or evergreen sprigs, or printed labels.

 DIY holiday candles can be made in one day.
-Materials can be purchased from a candle making store or a craft store.
+Materials can be purchased from a candle-making store or a craft store.

 Assemble the materials you will need: